What can friends and family do to help?

 Listen and try to understand

-Friends or family can help a lot by accepting the feelings of the person with OCD and knowing that they find it difficult to cope with them.
+Friends or family can help a lot by accepting the feelings of the person with OCD and understanding that they find it difficult to cope with them.
 Finding out about the condition and showing you understand what they are going through can be a very important source of support.

 It is helpful if you can understand that it can be particularly difficult for someone experiencing the symptoms of OCD to acknowledge their thoughts, especially if they are shameful or embarrassing.